ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_2/README.md

 ![equation](http://latex.codecogs.com/gif.latex?R%3D%5Cfrac%7BV_%7Bs%7D-V_%7Bf%7D%7D%7Bi%7D)

-Also, keep in mind these two concepts when referring to the circuit above.
+Also, keep in mind these two concepts when referring to the circuit above:

-1. The current, `i`, coming out of the power source, through the resistor and LED, and back to ground is the same.
-[KCL](http://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws#Kirchhoff.27s_current_law_.28KCL.29)
+1. The current, `i`, coming out of the power source, through the resistor and LED, and back to ground is the same [KCL](http://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws#Kirchhoff.27s_current_law_.28KCL.29)
-2. The voltage drop across the resistor, in addition to the forward voltage drop of the LED equals the supply voltage.
-[KVL](http://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws#Kirchhoff.27s_voltage_law_.28KVL.29)
+2. The voltage drop across the resistor, in addition to the forward voltage drop of the LED equals the supply voltage [KVL](http://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws#Kirchhoff.27s_voltage_law_.28KVL.29)

 You can find a handy [resistor calculator](http://led.linear1.org/1led.wiz) online which will tell you exactly which resistor you should be using for your ciruit!
+When in doubt, always use a larger resistor than necessary because if you don't, you risk burning up the LED.
+In general, using a very large resistor will dim your LED; as you reduce the resistance, your LED will become brighter.

 ## Part 1 - simple blink